 In 1954, a 53-acre sand and gravel pit, located 4 miles northeast of El Paso's Central Business District, was designated as a prime location for a suburban shopping center.
 By November 1955, planning was underway.

 Eighteen stores opened for business on March 1, 1962.
-Officiating at the dedication ceremony was El Paso Mayor Ralph Seitsinger.
+Officiating at the dedication was Ralph Seitsinger (Mayor of El Paso).
 The original anchors were a 2-level (90,000 square foot), El Paso-based Popular Dry Goods and 1-level (101,300 square foot), El Paso-based The White House.

 Additional stores and services were dedicated throughout 1962.
 By year's end, BASSETT CENTER housed forty-four.
 The retail roster included The Melody Shop records, Dauphin House Gifts, Feder's Jewelers, Stehling's Linens and Buck Rogers Travel Service.